(All fields required)

 Please enter your name.

-The Huppert Lab is interested in intercellular signaling pathways that regulate cell fate decisions and lineage restriction during organogenesis and adult cell population renewal.
+The Huppert Lab, led by Stacey S. Huppert, PhD, is interested in intercellular signaling pathways that regulate cell fate decisions and lineage restriction during organogenesis and adult cell population renewal.
 Our projects use genetic, chemical and surgical mouse models, as well as primary cell lines to answer questions related to liver development and regeneration.

 It is our hope that by elucidating the molecular mechanisms that guide cell-cell communication, epithelial-mesenchymal interactions and lineage restriction in the liver, we will gain novel insights into how defects in normal processes are dysregulated in congenital and chronic liver diseases.